google/skia-buildbot/golden/go/expstorage/fs_expstore/FIRESTORE.md

 it is assumed to be Untriaged.

 There is the idea of the MasterExpectations, which is the Expectations belonging to the git branch "master".
-Additionally, there can be smaller BranchExpectations that belong to a ChangeList (CL) and stay separate from the MasterExpectations until the CL lands.
+Additionally, there can be smaller IssueExpectations that belong to a ChangeList (CL) and stay separate from the MasterExpectations until the CL lands.

 We'd like to be able to do the following:

-  - Store and retrieve Expectations (both MasterExpectations and BranchExpectations).
+  - Store and retrieve Expectations (both MasterExpectations and IssueExpectations).
   - Update the Label for a (Grouping, Digest).
   - Keep an audit record of what user updated the Label for a given (Grouping, Digest).
   - Undo a previous change.